TTTTMMMM/chairLocations/README.md

 ### Skinny Object & Tall and Skinny Array

-<span style="font-family: 'Verdana';">The tallAndSkinnyArray[] is the kept Chair Headers (or parameters or fields) applied to the extendedExtendedFatArray[]; i.e., it "skinnifies" the fat array in that it reduces the number of fields kept for eventual uploading to Firebase.
-(Notice that no headers have been snipped in each object below, in contrast to the snipping I had to do to every (fat) object logged above.):
+<span style="font-family: 'Verdana';">The "skinny" object contains the reduced set of properties need for our purposes.
+The reduced set is selectable by the user, as long as pre-determined, mandatory properties are maintained.
+Each extendedExtended fat chair object is "skinnified."
+The tallAndSkinnyArray[] is the collection of all the skinny objects, which will be uploaded to Firebase.

 ```
     this.extendedExtendedFatArray.forEach((row) => {